RobertoF90/Cuisine-Restaurant/README.md

 Optimizations

-To improve this project, I want to add queries to CSS to make it available on all devices.
-I also want to work on some interactivity with JavaScript.
+To improve this project, I want to add more animations with CSS and work on more interactivity with JavaScript.

 Lessons Learned: